 Donald Bihl served as the initial Subject Expert for this document.
 Mr. Bihl was previously employed at Hanford and his work involved management, direction or implementation of radiation protection and/or health physics program policies, procedures or practices related to atomic weapons activities at the site.
 This revision (and earlier revisions) have been overseen by a Document Owner who is fully responsible for the content, including all findings and conclusions.
-Mr. Bihl continues to serve as a Site Expert for this document because he possesses or is aware of information relevant for reconstructing radiation doses experienced by claimants who worked at the site.
 In all cases where such information or prior studies or writings are included or relied upon by Mr. Bihl, those materials are fully attributed to the source.
 Mr. Bihl's Disclosure Statement is available at www.oraucoc.org.